matkatmusic/PFMCPP_Project1/README.md

 - Once **I merge** the **PR**, I will do one of 2 things:
    - Replace the old instructions with new instructions on the `master` branch
    - Mark the project as complete and tell you what the next assignment is.
-- if I tell you that the project is complete **remove me as collaborator from the github repo and repl.it**
+- if I tell you that the project is complete **remove me as collaborator from the github repo and Replit**
    - Remove the project links from your Pinned Messages in our DM thread.
 #
 ## 6) Share your merged work with the Slack Workspace